Quality of Life Survey 6 (2020/21)

-Preparations for QoL VI started in 2019, and have been substantially informed by the Quality of Life ten year review.
+Preparations for QoL 2020/21 started in 2019, and have been substantially informed by the Quality of Life ten year review.
 Funding for this iteration has been sourced from the Gauteng Provincial Government, with additional contributions from the Cities of Ekurhuleni, Johannesburg and Tshwane.
-Following a rigorous tendering process, GeoSpace International was appointed as the QoL VI service provider.
-GeoSpace previously implemented QoL III, and has extensive experience with large-scale household-based data collection in South Africa.
+Following a rigorous tendering process, GeoSpace International was appointed as the QoL 2020/21 service provider.
+GeoSpace previously implemented QoL III (2013/14), and has extensive experience with large-scale household-based data collection in South Africa.

-The survey questionnaire is slightly shorter than in previous iterations, but we are retaining our longitudinal core.
-We have also incorporated modules providing deeper insights into issues of governance, social mobility, and interpersonal violence, along with questions on the impact of COVID-19 on respondents’ lives.
-The sample points for the survey have been identified, and sampling protocol is in place.
-Ethical clearance has been received from the University of the Witwatersrand Human Research Ethics Committee (non-medical).
+The survey questionnaire is slightly shorter than in previous iterations, but we retained our longitudinal core.
+We also incorporated modules providing deeper insights into issues of governance, social mobility, and interpersonal violence, along with questions on the impact of COVID-19 on respondents’ lives.
+Respondents were recruited from randomly selected dwelling units across every ward in the province.
+Ethical clearance was received from the University of the Witwatersrand Human Research Ethics Committee (non-medical).

 Training for data collectors took place in two phases, during the weeks of September 28, 2020, and October 19, 2020.
 Training events took place with strict COVID-19 prevention protocols, with screening, social distancing, masks and sanitiser, and good ventilation in place.

 Quality of Life survey training.
 Photos by GCRO.